Windsor Station Regeneration Project

 Project Information:

-The Windsor Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Windsor pastoral station, approximately 80km east of Mount Magnet in the Murchison region of Western Australia.
-Registered on May 23, 2018, the project covers a designated area of 95,403 hectares within the larger 230,000-hectare pastoral lease.
-The station is situated in a remote area of the "Golden Outback," traditionally used for rangeland grazing of sheep and cattle.
+Windsor Station Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 80 kilometres east of Mount Magnet in the mid-west Murchison region of Western Australia.
+It was registered in May 2018 and covers a project area of 95,403 hectares.